 Less than one week from your first conversation to your first live project running inside the platform.
 We do the heavy lifting — workspace configuration, team onboarding, and first project setup.
 You do not need an IT project to get started.
 You need one conversation.

 Yes.
 Every manufacturing organisation runs programmes differently — different phase gate structures, different supplier hierarchies, different escalation rhythms.
 Project Perfect can be configured to match your specific workflow architecture, reporting requirements, and programme governance model.
 Customisation scope is defined during the implementation phase and priced accordingly.
-The starting price of $25,000 per year covers the core platform.
-Customisation requirements are scoped, priced transparently, and delivered as part of the implementation engagement before you go live.

 Implementation is not a hand-off.
 We work alongside your team from day one — configuring your workspace, mapping your existing programme structure into the platform, onboarding your team, and running your first live project with you.
 We do not send you a user manual and disappear.
-The implementation engagement typically runs two to four weeks depending on the complexity of your programme environment, and includes structured checkpoints to ensure your team is fully operational before we step back.

 Yes.
 For clients who need it, we offer programme consulting alongside the platform — covering risk framework design, APQP programme governance, supplier escalation protocols, and executive review structures.
 This is not generic project management consulting.
 It is manufacturing programme consulting delivered by practitioners who have run these programmes inside global OEM supply chains.
-Consulting engagements are scoped and priced separately from the platform subscription.

 Programme managers using Project Perfect surface critical risks 3 to 4 weeks earlier than they would through conventional status tracking.
 Teams save an average of 10 hours per week per PM — time previously spent assembling status from spreadsheets, WhatsApp threads, and chasing updates.
-Operations heads have described it as the first time they walked into a customer review with data they fully trusted.

 contact@projectperfect.inGet a sneak peek into the key ideas that shaped Project Perfect as a successful project execution system.